 Section 1286.
 Sanctity of Contract.
 Upon determining that failure to take action would be contrary to protection of the public interest, FERC would be authorized to modify or abrogate any contract entered into after enactment of this section.
 FERC would not be able to abrogate or modify contracts that expressly provide for a standard of review other than the public interest standard.
-A similar provision was included in the House-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1287.
 Consumer Privacy and Unfair Trade Practices.
 The Federal Trade Commission would be authorized to issue rules to prohibit slamming and cramming.
-Slamming occurs when an electric utility switches the customer's electric provider without the consumer's knowledge.
+Slamming occurs when an electric utility switches a customer's electric provider without the consumer's knowledge.
 Cramming occurs when an electric utility adds additional services and charges to a customer's account without permission of the customer.
 If the Federal Trade Commission determines that a state's regulations provide equivalent or greater protection, then the state regulations would apply in lieu of regulations issued by the Federal Trade Commission.
-The House-and Senate-Passed H.R.
-6 would have required the Federal Trade Commission to issue rules to prohibit slamming and cramming.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.